Musk Droppings

 Last edited:

-You know who really understood the how vacuums worked?
+You know who really understood how vacuums worked?
 No, not Dyson and those kind of vacuums.
 I'm talking about Nikola Tesla.

 When you look at accomplishments in a vacuum, they can look more impressive than they actually are.
 The entire post below only looks at things in a vacuum, because Musk's accomplishments aren't that impressive when you compare them to the accomplishments of other people and companies.